 Witch hunts are common in the church today--they didn't end in Salem.
 You can go to that town in Massachussets and see the 1692 Salem Witch Museum, and learn about all the atrocities that took place when people decided that other people's sin was their business, and their duty to punish.
 You can learn about the self-righteousness of those who called themselves Puritans--but don't fool yourself into thinking that puritans are extinct in the church today.

 Witch hunts continue in the church today.
-When I was a kid in the Southern Baptist denomination, those "damn liberals" were the ones who had abandoned God's word so much that they actually believed God could call women (gasp!) into the ministry.
+When I was a kid in the Southern Baptist denomination, those "liberals" were the ones who had abandoned God's word so much that they actually believed God could call women (gasp!) into the ministry.
 In what the right-wing leadership called the Conservative Resurgence, free-thinking professors were systematically dismissed from their positions in denominational seminaries.
 Faithful missionaries were pulled from the field because they wouldn't tow the fundamentalist line.

 That denomination's pharisaical leadership continues its witch hunts today.
 One of the distinctive features of being a Baptist is that each believer and each congregation is free to interpret the Bible as they see fit, as led by the Holy Spirit.
-Yet time and again, the Southern Baptist Convention or its subsidiary state conventions or their subsidiary associations have dismissed congregations for taking a stand to affirm openly gay church members or recognize their legal marriages.
+Yet time and again, the Southern Baptist Convention or its subsidiary state conventions or their subsidiary associations have dismissed congregations for taking a stand to support its gay church members or recognize their legal marriages.
 Conservatives who defend this repudiation of fellow believers defend their actions by saying they are defending the purity of the church.
 But in reality, they are showing themselves to be modern Puritans, who find it far easier to use the Bible as a rifle scope to focus on what they believe to be the sins of other people, rather than using the Bible as a mirror to inspect their own imperfections.

 It's easier to focus on what you believe to be other people's sin than it is to take a hard look at your own.